yrikw/marketplace_app/README.md

    has_many :messages, dependent: :destroy end
 ```
+In conversation model, it defines sender and recipient which are used user.
+Conversation cann have many messages.
+It allows user to have a mailbox to send messages each other.
 ## Discuss the database relations to be implemented in your application
 ## ERD
 ![ERD](docs/ERD.png)